kbakande/nlpSiteEvaluation/README.md

-# Webbpack Express Example App
+# Evaluating news website using natural language processing

-The goal of this repo is be
+This repo will take a url input of a target website and return the sentiment analysis result for the website.
+It uses the [meaningcloud](https://www.meaningcloud.com/developer/sentiment-analysis) sentiment analysis API endpoint.

 ## Get Up and Running

 Fork this repo, then clone your forked repo down to your computer:

 ```
-git clone -- git@github.com:[your-user-name]/webpack-express.git --
+git clone -- git@github.com:[your-user-name]/nlpSiteEvaluation.git --
 ```

 `cd` into your new folder and run: